3a1b2c3/SkippingStones/README.md

 Open the web site (locally from dist/client folder) in chrome, I haven tested other browers yet.
 Hosted [here](https:/)

+On a computer use:
-Use Esc Key to interrupt current run.
+Esc Key to interrupt current run.
 Mouse down drag to configure the stone angle for a run.
 Then let go of the mouse to send the rock off.

 The stone will bounce (or not) depending on inital angle it is thrown: